-THANK YOU for buying Marine Division of Vertex Standard products!
+THANK YOU for buying STANDARD HORIZON (a division of YAESU U.S.A.) products!
 We are confident your new radio will serve your needs for many years!

 Please visit www.standardhorizon.com to register the GX1150 Marine VHF.
 It should be noted that visiting the Web site from time to time may be beneficial to you, as new products are released they will appear on the STANDARD HORIZON Web site.
 Also a statement regarding product support should be added to the manual.